satchelout-t/VIT-from-scratch-using-PyTorch/README.md

 ## What's Next

-- Replacing the CNN backbone with a **ViT-based patch embedding encoder** and comparing validation accuracy on MNIST directly
+- Increasing embed dim and number of transformer blocks to close the gap with CNN baselines on MNIST
-- Experimenting with hybrid architectures: CNN for low-level feature extraction combined with a Transformer encoder for global reasoning
+- Testing on more complex datasets like CIFAR-10 and CIFAR-100 to stress-test the ViT architecture at scale
-- Testing on more complex datasets like CIFAR-10 and CIFAR-100 to stress-test the architectural differences at scale
+- Experimenting with hybrid architectures: CNN patch embedding instead of linear projection for richer local features before the Transformer encoder

 ---